What Makes This Approach Unique?

 The purpose of NVC is to create a quality of connection that inspires a natural giving from the heart.
 The premise of this work is that our natural state is one of compassion and connection, even though our experience of life isn’t always compassionate or connected.
 Your experience of life may or may not match this premise, but that’s okay, you can still engage with the skills.

 When you hear the word “need” you might associate it with an idea of lack, weakness, or neediness.
 On the contrary, in MCD, relating to needs is about a deep sense of self-responsibility and contributing to thriving for yourself and other living beings.
 Universal needs are like a guidebook for your life.
-Here’s a very simple example.
-When you’re thirsty, you connect with the need for water and get yourself a drink.
+Here’s a very simple example: When you’re thirsty, you experience the need for water and get yourself a drink.
 Listening to your need and taking action from it, you contribute to your own well-being which in turn makes you more available to contribute to others.

-You take a moment and ask yourself what need you were hoping to have met when you shared your news.
+You take a moment to ask yourself what need you were hoping to have met when you shared your news.
 When you name the need to be heard, you have a sense of how to get back in connection with your partner or friend.
 You might say something like, “I am wondering if you are available to hear this?
 It’s big for me and I am excited to share it.”

 Becoming conscious of needs as they arise in the present moment is different from what I call trial and error living in which you take action from a guess about what might work, what you have seen others do, or what someone advised you to do.
 Knowing exactly what needs are alive in a given situation, it is much easier to choose effective action.
 Sometimes connecting with a need is the effective action itself.
 Just experiencing the energy of a need can be nourishing and reconnect you to aliveness and alignment.